mbleichner/koti/README.md

 ## Key Concepts

 - **config items** declare individual things to install, such as `Package("htop")`, or a `File("/etc/fstab", content="...")`
-- a **config group** consists of multiple config items that are related to each other, such as the `Package("cpupower")` and the `File("/etc/default/cpupower")`
 - **config managers** are responsible for applying config items to your system.
 They are largely part of koti itself and are not meant to be implemented by the user (although it can be done in case you need some special behavior)
+- a **config group** consists of multiple config items that are related to each other, such as the `Package("cpupower")` and the `File("/etc/default/cpupower")`
+- **config groups** tell koti which config items belong together (think of them like namespaces) and they serve multiple purposes:
+    - associate config items with post-hook-actions (such as executing `locale-gen` after changing the `/etc/locale.gen`)
+    - declare shared behavior such as `confirm_mode`, which determines if koti should ask the user about certain system changes
-- config groups can declare **dependencies** between each other - this can be necessary if you need to control the order of things happening in koti (see the example code)
+    - declare **dependencies** between each other in order influence the execution order

 ## Dependencies and Phases